Springsteen on Broadway: Tickets

 In response to major issues with scalping and resales on previous Springsteen tours, tickets were made available exclusively through Ticketmaster Verified Fan, a system put into place by Ticketmaster in February 2017.
-Ticket prices ranged from $75-$850.
+Ticket prices ranged from $75 to $850.
 Despite Ticketmaster's efforts to eliminate bots and resellers, tickets immediately appeared on resale sites such as StubHub minutes after they went on sale.
 Several hundred tickets were available on StubHub with prices ranging from $1,800 to $6,700.
 Due to scalper issues and the original run of dates selling out in minutes, Springsteen announced the residency would continue until February 3, 2018, with tickets for the newly announced dates going on sale September 7, 2017.
 A second extension to June 30, 2018, was later announced, with no new registrations being taken.
 Instead, people who had previously registered but were unable to get tickets would be contacted to give them the opportunity to purchase seats.

 Tickets for the second run of limited performances in 2021 went on sale June 10, 2021, through the show’s official ticketing provider SeatGeek.
 Audience members were required to provide proof of full COVID-19 vaccination to enter the theatre.